we-make-software/promo.claims-or-claims.promo/README.md

 ## WMS Operating System Connection

 "WMS Operating System Connection" is a UMDF2 (User-Mode Driver Framework version 2) project designed to interface with the operating system.
 The project is developed under the acronym "WMS," which stands for "We Make Software."
 This driver operates in user mode, providing enhanced system stability and security by isolating driver operations from the kernel mode.

+This project is well-structured and contains a header file with the extension .h and a source file with the extension .cpp.
+The header file can be reused in other projects that need to run UMDF2.
+The source file, written in C++, contains the main implementation of the driver.

+The reason for using the .cpp extension is that in the Windows operating system, the development environment is based on C++.

 ## WMS System